-• Age.
-Be at least 18 years old.
+- Age.
+Be at least 18 years old. - Club Membership.

-• Club Membership.
 Be a current Sierra Club member.
-Only members can lead outings for the Club.

-• Experience.
-Have participated in five qualifying Sierra Club trips during the past 10 years.

-- The Seminar.
-Attend the Leadership Training Seminar, and pass the exam. - First Aid.
-Have the required First Aid / CPR training (I, M and E require Wilderness First Aid WFA or above.) - Other Training or Requirements.
+Only members can lead outings for the Club. - Experience.
+Have participated in five qualifying Sierra Club trips during the past 10 years. - The Seminar.
+Attend the Leadership Training Seminar and pass the exam. - First Aid.
+Have the required First Aid / CPR training (I, M and E require Wilderness First Aid WFA or above.).
+Angeles Chapter requires CPR currency when leading a Provisional.
+Other entities may also require currency to lead for them.
+See also Maintaining Your Rating in this chapter and the LTC website. - Other Training or Requirements.
 Have the applicable technical training and experience for the I, M, and E ratings.
 Some entities (like Inspiring Connections Outdoors) have additional requirements. - Progress.
-Keep the Leadership Training Committee Administrative team informed as you make progress on these requirements (LTCAngelesChapter@gmail.com). - Provisional Status.
-Be okayed by the LTC as a "provisional leader" which means you are ready to lead your first outing under the supervision of an experienced leader. - Plan, publish, and lead your provisional outing(s) with an experienced leader serving as an assistant leader and "evaluator". - After your provisional outing: Send your self-evaluation and the assistant leader's evaluation to the LTC Administrative team. - Certification.
-The Safety Committee reviews the evaluations and certifies you to lead for theChapter!
+Keep the Leadership Training Committee Administrative team informed as you make progress on these requirements.
+LTCAngelesChapter@gmail.com - Provisional Status.
+Be okayed by LTC as a "provisional leader" which means you are ready to lead your first outing under the supervision of an experienced leader. - Plan, publish, and lead your provisional outing(s) with an experienced leader serving as an assistant leader / evaluator who can also serve as a mentor. - After your provisional outing: Send your self-evaluation and the assistant leader's evaluation to the LTC Administrative team. - Certification.
+The Safety Committee reviews evaluations and certifies you to lead for the Chapter!